elliott-wen/Remote-Gaming/README.md

 The following is the quick guide for compliing and deploying the system.
 If you have any problem, feel free to send email to jq.elliott.wen@gmail.com.
 If you want to contribute your code, you can just fork it or pull your request after sending mail to me.
 I would be glad if you join the development.

-Warning: Please obey the license from SDL and FFMPEG.
+Warning: Please obey the license from SDL and FFMPEG2.

 ##1.
 Brief Introduction